London gallery unveils Ai Weiwei summer pavilion

 | LONDON/BEIJING

-LONDON/BEIJING Embedded in the pristine front lawn of London's Serpentine Gallery, lies its latest creation, a large circular structure made of muted steel and earth-colored cork.
+LONDON/BEIJING Embedded in the pristine front lawn of London's Serpentine Gallery, lies its latest creation, a large circular structure made of muted steel and earth-coloured cork.

 The pavilion is the work of architects Herzog & de Meuron and Chinese artist Ai Weiwei, who were asked to design the structure as part of an annual summer series.

-"We realized we wanted something that has a peaceful appearance, but a very complicated internal structure, like an archeologist excavating and exposing an underground structure," Ai told Reuters in Beijing.
+"We realised we wanted something that has a peaceful appearance, but a very complicated internal structure, like an archaeologist excavating and exposing an underground structure," Ai told Reuters in Beijing.

 "It tells us that architecture is not only about space and shape, at the same time, it is also about the circumstances we find ourselves in, our mental state, and our political background."